Travel Tips for Everybody

 Written by Abigail Guerdat, Communications & Grants Associate at Easterseals Bay Area

-Travel—it seems to be the #1 item most people have on their radar for retirement, vacation time, or just general life goals.
-We can easily be sitting at our computers or desks and suddenly picture ourselves on a white sand beach with a fruity beverage in hand, or surrounded by trees in the forest snuggled up by a campfire.
+Travel seems to be the #1 item most people have on their radar for retirement, vacation time, or just general life goals.
+It’s easy to sit at our desks and suddenly picture ourselves on a sandy beach with a fruity beverage in hand, or surrounded by trees in the forest snuggled up by a campfire.
 But getting from point A to point B can be the least appealing part of traveling for everyone, especially those with a disability or special needs.
-Check out these 7 tips for traveling in comfort and style—for every body!
+Check out our 7 tips for traveling in comfort and style—for every body!

 Tip #1: Plan ahead with the help of your health plan